Zaib Rehman

 Zaib Rehman is a Pakistani lawyer and actress.
-She was one of the most popular actresses of 1970s, 1980s and 1990s.
+She was one of the most popular actresses of the 1970s, 1980s and 1990s.
 She started acting in television dramas in her early teens and made her movie debut in the 2011 Shoaib Mansoor blockbuster Bol.

 Early life

 During her time as student at Lahore College for Women University, she acted as President of the Dramatic Society and completed a National Guard training.
 She achieved many prizes in inter-college debating competitions.
 In 1975, she also performed in the annual production of the play Phandy.